Gokulesh2001/Group-chat/README.md

 # Group-chat
-You can chat with people who are all available in the group.
+You can chat with peoples who are all available in the group.